Mich0165/SpotifyToExcel/README.md

 SPOTIPY_PLAYLIST_ID=your_playlist_id_here

-Replace the placeholders with your actual Spotify app credentials.
+-Replace the placeholders with your actual Spotify app credentials.

-Set SPOTIPY_PLAYLIST_ID to the playlist you want to export (playlist ID can be found in the Spotify app/share link).
+-Set SPOTIPY_PLAYLIST_ID to the playlist you want to export (playlist ID can be found in the Spotify app/share link).

 ## Step 6: Run the script
-Run without arguments (it will use the playlist ID from .env):
+-Run without arguments (it will use the playlist ID from .env):

 python export_playlist.py

-Or specify a playlist ID directly:
+-Or specify a playlist ID directly:

 python export_playlist.py <playlist_id>

 How to find a Playlist ID

-Open Spotify desktop/web app
+-Open Spotify desktop/web app

-Navigate to the playlist you want to export
+-Navigate to the playlist you want to export

-Click Share → Copy Spotify URI or Copy link
+-Click Share → Copy Spotify URI or Copy link

 The URI looks like: